 To make your interview process easier, we have compiled a list of commonly asked questions in the Personal Interview for MBA admissions.
 So, here we go!!

-The personal interview is the last door that you have to open to enter the Business School of your choice.
+The personal interview is the last door that you have to open to enter a Business School of your choice.
 Despite months of preparation, no one can predict the pattern and structure of a personal interview.
-But there are a few most common asked questions in the personal interviews by top MBA colleges.
+There are a few commonly asked questions in the personal interview by top MBA colleges.

 It's not expected of you to know the answer to every question that you face in a personal interview., but you can prepare some of the commonly asked questions in an interview.
-The interview panel, of the MBA College which you've applied for, is aware of the fact that you are just a student that you are a student and are not expected to know everything.
+The interview panel of the MBA College which you've applied for is aware of the fact that you are a student and are not expected to know everything.
 So, be honest when you’re in the interview room.
 The personal interview is conducted to assess your interpersonal & communication skills and to know your vision as an MBA aspirant.
 Find below some of the commonly asked questions in a personal interview for an MBA College.

 Commonly Asked Questions in Personal Interview for MBA

 Tell us something about yourself

 This is perhaps the most commonly asked question and is the one question that you should always be prepared to answer well.
 While trying to answer this, be brief & clear and always try to include the following points in your answer:

 a.
 Your educational and professional (if any) background